Who is a Fertility Specialist?

 Infertility treatment options offered at a clinic depend on the final diagnosis.
 They might include fertility pills and injections or fertility surgery to restore a couple's chances of pregnancy.

 Assisted reproductive technologies (ARTs) are available at reproductive clinics for couples who did not respond to treatment, among others.
-These options include artificial insemination (AI) and in vitro fertilization (IVF).
+These options include artificial insemination (AI) and in vitro fertilization (IVF), either traditional or via intracytoplasmic sperm injection (ICSI).

 Insurance coverage for reproductive services depend on individual policies.
 To date, 15 out of the 50 states within the United States mandate insurance companies to cover infertility treatments.